andrew-edwards/rightTruncation/README.md

 devtools::install_github("andrew-edwards/rightTruncation")
 ```

-If you get asked to update other packages, try saying 'none of them' (I've been okay lately).
+If you get asked to update other packages, try saying 'none of them' (I've been okay lately, and package works with R 4.0.0.0).

+You can view the vignette [directly here](http://htmlpreview.github.io/?https://github.com/andrew-edwards/rightTruncation/blob/master/doc/rightTruncation.html), or

 Then:
 ```